 |

 Humanitarian Work Fuels Sociology ProfessorFor Adjunct Instructor of Interdisciplinary Studies Sandra Hinds, a lifelong commitment to helping others began with an example set at home.
-Her earliest influence was her mother, who was of East Indian and Jamaican descent and deeply committed to helping… Read More |
+Her earliest influence was her mother, who is of East Indian and Jamaican descent and deeply committed to… Read More |

 |